barnabywalker/bioregionalisation/README.md

     This is much more commonly used.
 It has the advantage of working with whatever distance metric you use.
 Also has a hierarchical structure, which is something that bioregions are apparently meant to have.
 But you still need to decide how many clusters you want.

-* Affinity propogation - sends messages between points to determine attractiveness between points, and the responsibility of each point to act as an examplar for a cluster.
+* **Affinity propogation** - sends messages between points to determine attractiveness between points, and the responsibility of each point to act as an examplar for a cluster.
 Could put in an explanation for the algorithm but its not particularly interesting.
 [This is a good step through it though](https://towardsdatascience.com/unsupervised-machine-learning-affinity-propagation-algorithm-explained-d1fef85f22c8).

   Not used as much as hierarchical clustering, but has the advantage of determining the optimal number of clusters for you.

 There are various other clustering algorithms that could be used, but aren't really.
 UPGMA tends to be used the most, and has the advantage of being hierarchical.
 [This is a good comparison of different distance based clustering algorithms and when to use them](https://scikit-learn.org/stable/modules/clustering.html)

-Advantages of distance-based regionalisation:
+**Advantages:**

   * Based on well known and widely used metrics
   * Can be extended fairly easily to take phylogenetics into account
   * Wide variety of easy to implement and use clustering algorithms, with well understood upsides and downsides

-Disadvantages:
+**Disadvantages:**

   * beta-diversity naturally increases with geographical distance from a point, so hard to decouple geographical distance and differences in species assemblages.
   * Can fluctuate significantly at small scales and so overestimate differences, due to competitive exclusion, spatial clustering, and environmental gradients.
   * Heavily influenced by sampling of taxa.

-Papers:
+**Papers:**

   * [Kreft and Jetz 2010](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1365-2699.2010.02375.x) provide their view of a systematic workflow for bioregionalisation.
 They use Simpson distance and UPGMA clustering, but they have a nice review of other peoples attempts listing what type of metric and clustering they used.
 This is a really informative overview paper.
   * [Heikinheimo, Fortelius, and Mannila 2007](https://onlinelibrary.wiley.com/doi/10.1111/j.1365-2699.2006.01664.x), listed in the Kreft and Jetz paper, use k-means!
 But it looks like they do it directly on the species presence/absence matrix, which I can't say I recommend - too many dimensions and yes/no data aren't that great for k-means, it would be better to do NMDS ordination using a beta-diversity metric and then transform that so the distances are Euclidean and then do the k-means.
 But it appears to have worked for them.